Brisbane Entertainment Centre: Queensland Firebirds

 The venue was the main home court for netball side the Queensland Firebirds, who won premierships in the ANZ Championship at the venue in 2015 and 2016.
 In 2019, the club moved all of their home matches to the newly constructed venue dedicated to netball, Brisbane Arena.

 Other

 The facility co-hosted the FIBA Oceania Championship in 2007 and 2011.
 Both times, the Australian national basketball team won the gold medal.

+On 15 February 2025, All Elite Wrestling held their Grand Slam television special for the first time outside the United States along with Ring of Honor's first show in Australia with Global Wars Australia.